akshatkedia/papa-pawsome-website/_drafts/paw-love.md

 3\.
 Up and Down the rocky mountains- Just as we need to build up to a new exercise regimen, so do our dogs.
 Do not take them for a long walk across rocky terrain with carpet soft paws.
 Think walking barefoot across sharp rocks.

-Use these beautiful tips to help keep your babies safe and healthy
+Use these beautiful tips to help keep your babies safe and healthy.